The basics of BMW Motorcycle electrical troubleshooting

 If you come to a splice or a terminal block that serves to split the wire into two or more wires going to different electrical components, the circuit is effectively being branched into multiple circuits, all protected by that same fuse.

-Now that you’ve isolated the wire with the circuit fault pull out the still good fuse and save it for later.
-Re-connect the wire with the circuit fault and follow it until it either branches or it arrives at it’s electrical load
+Now that you’ve isolated the wire with the circuit fault, pull out the still good fuse and save it for later.
+Re-connect the wire with the circuit fault and follow it until it either branches or arrives at its electrical load

 (light bulb, ignition module, etc.) If the wire branches again, you’ll have to disconnect each one of the branches and re-test by installing more good fuses to determine which wire branch to continue following.